Waverly Hills Sanatorium is a massive abandoned

 bacteria of tuberculosis.
 It was finally closed in 1980 due to

-of the most haunted places in United States.
-So if you like to
+of the most haunted places in United States if not the most

 explore the paranormal you should not miss this destination.
 The